A Machine Learning Approach to Enhancing eROSITA Observations: Conclusion

 Additionally, our work illustrates how follow-up merit assessment might be approached for a variety of different observational goals.
 Our model was designed to prioritize morphological accuracy, however the model could be trained as needed to address different properties.
 In working on this problem we explored a wide range of models, many with their own strengths and deficiencies.
 We advocate that observers strongly consider the priorities of their own observations when designing a follow-up merit assessment tool and tailor it to their specific needs.
 When utilized appropriately, machine learning can be an incredibly powerful tool for advancing galaxy cluster cosmology.

-\acknowledgements This research project was conducted using computational resources at the Maryland Advanced Research Computing Center (MARCC).
+\acknowledgements The material presented is based upon work supported by NASA under award No. 80NSSC22K0821.
+This research project was conducted using computational resources at the Maryland Advanced Research Computing Center (MARCC).
 We thank the MARCC support staff for invaluable help.
 We thank Christian Kirsch, Ole König, Maximilian Lorenz, and Joern Wilms for help installing and running the \texttt{SIXTE} software.
 We thank Veronica Biffi, Klaus Dolag, and Antonio Ragagnin for help running \texttt{PHOX}, using \texttt{Magneticum} data, and with the Cosmology Web Portal.
 We thank Tibor Rothschild for providing an example concentration fitting algorithm.
 We are grateful to Brianna Galgano for comments and suggestions important to this work.

 \software{Astropy \citep{astropy:2013,astropy:2018}, Matplotlib \citep{matplotlib}, Python \citep{Python3}, Tensorflow \citep{tensorflow2015-whitepaper}, SIXTE \citep{SIXTE}.}